jvanasco/pyramid_sqlassist/README.md

 if you're using zope & transaction modules :

-* you need to call "transaction.commit"
+* you need to call `transaction.commit`
-* remember that `mark_changed` exists!
+* IMPORTANT remember that `mark_changed` exists!

-if you're not using zope & transaction modules :
+if you're not using "zope" & "transaction" modules :

-* you need to call "dbession_writer.commit()"
+* you need to call "dbSession_writer.commit()"

 ## Rollbacks

-you want to call rollback on the specific dbSessions to control what is in each one
+you want to call `rollback` on the specific database sessions to control what is in each one

-## catching exceptions if you're trying to support both transaction.commit() and dbsession.commit()
+## catching exceptions if you're trying to support both `transaction.commit()` and `dbsession.commit()`

 let's say you do this: